servoskinner/commanders/readme.md

-# Corporate wars
+# Futureshock

 ## Overview

-This is an alpha version of Corporate Wars, a strategic card game.
+This is an alpha version of Futureshock(formerly Corporate Wars), a strategic card game.
-Pass-and-play two-player mode with standard rules is currently the only one available and decks cannot be modified yet.
+Pass-and-play two-player mode is currently the only way to play the game and decks cannot be modified yet.

+## Plans that span centuries
+Text-based interface
+Basic combat and movement
+Card deployment and decks
+Basic trigger-event mechanics and Tactic cards
+--- **WE ARE HERE** ---
+Use less and better pointers
+TUI overhaul using ncurses
+Client-server support
+LAN multiplayer
+Graphic interface
+Deck editor
+Advanced card mechanics
+Basic parametrized AI
+???

 ## Build guide

 Console TUI edition
-- Generate a makefile: ```cmake -G "Unix Makefiles"``` ("MinGW Makefiles" or "NMake Makefiles" for Windows)
+- Generate a  makefile: ```cmake -G "Unix Makefiles"``` for linux, ```MinGW Makefiles``` or ```NMake Makefiles``` for Windows)
 - Run ```make test``` to build and launch the application.
-(Windows: mingw32-make, nmake)
+(For Windows use ```mingw32-make``` or ```nmake``` depending on your previous choice)
-- Run the application once it's been built: ```./test```
+- Run the application once it has been compiled: ```./test```

-# Rules
+# Foundational rules
 ## Win condition
-Take control of **capture zone** - the 2-tile wide, 6-tile long area in the middle of grid, in order to earn points; The first player to score *10* points wins.
+Take control of **capture zone** - 2-tile wide, 6-tile long area in the middle of playing field, in order to earn points; The first player to score *10* points wins.
-Points are given to a player at the beginning of their turn if they have more units placed within the capture zone than the opponent.
+Points are awarded to players at the beginning of their respective turns if they have more units placed within the capture zone than their opponents.

-## Resources
+## Resource management
-You draw a total of **6 cards**, including your first draw, at the beginning of round.
-Every time a player's turn starts, they draw **one card**, gain basic income of **2 credits** and extra **1 credit** for each **contract** they have in play.
+Players start the game with **6 cards**.
+At the beginning of their turn, players draw **one card**, gain basic income of **2 credits**, then gain **1 credit** for each **contract** they have in play.

-If a player is forced to draw and has no cards in their deck, it is refreshed by shuffling that player's *discard*.
-If both are empty, the draw is skipped.
+If player has to draw one or more cards but has no cards left in their deck, it is refreshed by shuffling that player's *discard pile*.
+If both are empty (e.g. when all cards owned by the player are either on the field or in hand), the action is skipped.

 ## Card types
+Each card belongs to one of three types.

 - **Units** can move on the grid and engage in combat with others; Their main parameter is **combat power**.
 This card type is essential for controlling the field and scoring points.

-- **Contracts** boost your income for a certain number of turns, yielding more credits than you spend on them in long-term perspective.
+- **Contracts** boost your income for a certain number of turns and provide other advantages, yielding more credits than you spend on them in long-term perspective.

-- **Tactics** allow you to perform a certain action to gain quick advantage.
-They cannot be placed on board and are discarded immediately after being played.
+- **Tactics** allow you to perform a certain action to gain immediate advantage.
+They cannot be placed on board and are discarded immediately after their effect is resolved.

 ## Actions
 ### Deploy card
-In order to put a card in play, you must have sufficient *credits* to pay its cost.
-Units require a vacant tile to be deployed, while Contracts and Tactics don't.
+In order to play a card, you must have sufficient *credits* to pay its cost. *Units* require an unoccupied tile to be deployed, while *Contracts* and *Tactics* don't.

 Units can be played on either:
 - *Your deploy zone*: six tiles adjacent to the border on your side of the grid.